-In 2013, the Company acquired 71,400 shares in the Company through purchases on the Bursa Malaysia Securities Berhad.
+During the financial year ended 2013, the Company acquired 71,400 shares in the Company through purchases on the Bursa Malaysia Securities Berhad.
 The total amount paid to acquire the shares was RM52,291 and this was presented as a component within shareholders' equity.
-At the reporting date, the Company held 1,098,445 (2013: 1,098,445) ordinary shares of RM1 each as treasury shares in accordance with Section 67A of the Companies Act, 1965.
+At the reporting date, the Company held 1,098,445 (2014: 1,098,445) ordinary shares of RM1 each as treasury shares in accordance with Section 67A of the Companies Act, 1965.